Unidata/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/overview/BuildingFromSource.md

 cd netcdf-java
 ~~~

-By default, the current branch head is set to master, which is our main development branch.
+By default, the current branch head is set to `maint-5.x`, which is our main development branch.
 If you’d like to build a released version instead, you can see all the release tags using
 ~~~bash
 git tag